kennywlo/ask-panda/SC25_DEMO_PREP.md

 ### Document Queries (Fast, Reliable)
 ```
 - What is PanDA?
+- Do you know about AskPanDA?
 - How do I use pathena?
 - What is a PanDA pilot?
+- How does the PanDA pilot work?
+- How do I get help with using PanDA?
 - Explain PanDA job workflow
 ```